 - Immediate With this control source, event detection is immediately satisfied allowing operation to continue. - External Event detection is satisfied for any of the following three conditions: - An input trigger via the Trigger Link line EXT TRIG is received. - The front panel TRIG key is pressed.
-(The Model 2750 must be taken out of remote before it will respond to the TRIG key.
-Use the LOCAL key or send GTL over the bus.) - Trigger command (\TRG or GET) received over the bus.
+(The Model 2701 must be taken out of remote before it will respond to the TRIG key.
+Use the LOCAL key or send SYSTem:LOCal over the Ethernet or RS-232.) - Trigger command (\TRG) is received over the Ethernet or RS-232.